-The Brighton and Lewes Division of the Sussex Beekeepers Association is open to all.
+The Brighton and Lewes Division of the Sussex Beekeepers Association is open to anyone interested in beekeeping.
 We cover an area of Sussex ranging from Portslade in the west to Newhaven in the east and as far north as Haywards Heath.
 Our membership consists of beginners, who are most welcome, as well as old-timers full of wisdom and help!
 We aim to promote the interest in beekeeping and provide ways and means of teaching the art as well as educate the wider public on all things bees.

 Taster/Basic Bee Keeping Courses